terramate-io/terramate/docs/dependency-management.md

 version requirements be handled?
 Enforce same terraform version ?
 Fail ?

-Usually stacks have a fixed/pinned terraform version, since they apply changes, but then running multiple stacks in a single **terraform run** using terrastack would require all stacks to pin the exact same terraform version.
+Usually stacks have a fixed/pinned terraform version, since they apply changes, but then running multiple stacks with **terraform run** using terrastack would require all stacks to pin the exact same terraform version, or it will fail for stacks with different versions.

-This is not related only to dependencies, but dependencies also introduce the idea of applying multiple stacks on one go.
+This is not related only to dependencies, but dependencies also introduce the idea of applying multiple stacks on one go (terrastack list + terraform run has the same problem).

 ## What About Cycles ?